geometryprocessing/geometric-computing-python/doc/index.md

 # Contact
 This course is a group endeavor by Sebastian Koch, Teseo Schneider, Francis Williams, and Daniele Panozzo.
 Please contact us if you have questions or comments.
 For troubleshooting, please post an issue on github.
-We are grateful to the authors of all open source C++ libraries we are using, pybind11, Jupyter, and many others.
+We are grateful to the authors of all open source C++ libraries we are using.
+In particular,libigl, tetwild, polyfem, pybind11, and Jupyter.